 Productions and Co-productions

-The North Wall is a producing house: we produce home-grown work ourselves and also collaborate with other theatre companies on new productions.
+The North Wall produces home-grown work and also collaborates with other theatre companies on new productions.
 Our most recent in-house production, E8, premiered at the Edinburgh Fringe in 2019, and was directed by The North Wall’s Co-Director Ria Parry.
 Writer Marika Mckennell first developed E8 as part of our Catalyst programme.